emmanueljs1/nbe/NbE.lagda.md

-Otherwise, if the term is logically related to a successor of a natural, our given proof similarly leads to the implication, though for this case, we additionally need a lemma showing that if a term of type nat is definitionally equal to an object a of type ℕ̂ (i.e. a natural
+Otherwise, if the term is logically related to a successor of a natural, our given proof similarly leads to the lemma though for this case, we additionally need a lemma showing that if a term of type nat is definitionally equal to an object a of type ℕ̂ (i.e. a natural